Abigail-Woolf/RadAI_Coding_Assignment/README.md

 We write automated tests and we would like you to do so as well.

-Reasoning behind your technical/architectural decisions Critique section:
+# Reasoning for technical/architectural decisions

 What would you have done differently if you had spent more time on this?
 What are the trade-offs you might have made?
 What are the things you left out?